Chatham-Immersive-Media-Lab/ImmersiveMediaPocketReference/_notes/perceivingSpaceVision.md

 One exception is intersecting objects, where an object with a known shape intersects or overlaps another object, it becomes partially occluded.
 Because we know what shape it *should* be, the information for where the shape it occluded becomes useful.
 Consider, in VR, having visual "hands" or "pointers" that overlap objects when you hover over them to pick them up.
 See Cubism below for an example of this.

 > It's remarkable how effective a bit of overlap is when parsing a scene.
 When designing a level can be easy to fall into the trap of laying out everything "cleanly" without visual overlap.
 Do make efforts to break this habit and experiment.

+Lastly, consider grass.
+Or more generally, lots of small objects that slightly occlude something.
+One can use this occlusion to more precisely locate somethings in this "field of grass", which also (likely) has strong perspective cues (many similar sized objects laid out on a single plane).

 See the breakdown on Moss below for an excellent use of occlusion.